 These guides are not just for RVers.
 Most of the suggested frugal and "camp-for-free" areas listed in the guides are suitable for tents as well as RVs.

-In our 18 years of RV travel, we've gathered and documented all kinds of useful information and tips to help you save money on groceries, dining, entertainment, entry fees, Internet, laundry, and dumping your tanks, without detracting from the enjoyment or your travels.
+In our many years of RV travel, we've gathered and documented all kinds of useful information and tips to help you save money on groceries, dining, entertainment, entry fees, Internet, laundry, and dumping your tanks, without detracting from the enjoyment or your travels.

 Although we visit some cities, our RV trips tend to be geared toward the natural wonders.
 Following the routes suggested in each RV travel guide, you'll be on the move rather than planted in one place.
-You'll experience a variety of wonderful scenic locations and even benefit from our reviews of the best hiking trails.
+You'll experience a variety of wonderful scenic locations and even benefit from our reviews of favorite hiking trails.

 I get this question a lot so I've answered it here on my FAQ page.